Avianca Express: History

-The peculiarity of Avianca Holdings' new strategy is that flights are not routed through an airline hub, but from point-to-point.
-In return, Avianca gradually withdrew from regional centers and intends to serve only important national and international destinations in the future.
+The peculiarity of Avianca Holdings' then-new strategy is that flights are not routed through an airline hub, but from point-to-point.
+In return, Avianca gradually withdrew from regional centers and intended to serve only important national and international destinations in the future.

 Flight operations were carried out exclusively with a fleet of ATR 72-600s, a twin-engine turboprop aircraft that fits with regional airports with shorter runways and a more limited aviation infrastructure.
 Avianca Holdings received Aerocivil's air traffic approval for the Colombian regional market in February 2018.

 From March 1, 2019, the airline embarked on regional routes from Bogotá to cities such as Manizales, Florencia, Villavicencio, Yopal, Neiva, Ibagué, and Popayán; and also from Cali to Pasto and Tumaco.
 Since August 2019, it also flies between Bucaramanga and Cartagena.

 The airline, previously known under its working title Regional Express Américas, received its final name Avianca Express in mid-February 2020.

 On March 30, 2020, Avianca Express started operating at Olaya Herrera Airport in Medellín, which Avianca had not served in 20 years, with connections to Quibdó, Montería and Bucaramanga.
 Apart from this, a new flight plan came into force, which included improvements to connections to and from Bogotá, and also a new connection to Barrancabermeja.

 Destinations

-As of August 2022, the following destinations are served by Avianca Express:
+As of June 2023, the following destinations are served by Avianca Express: